 In 1959, Pasquale Natuzzi, the 19-year-old son of a cabinetmaker, decided to start up on his own and, with the help of three colleagues, opened a workshop in the southern Italian city of Taranto, where he began producing hand-made leather armchairs and sofas.
-This was the birth of the Natuzzi Group, now a leading company in the leather furniture and interior design sectors.
+This was the birth of the Natuzzi Group, now a leading company in the leather furniture and interior design sectors for your new project or for renewing your home, if looking for essential materials use the concrete sealer ireland has for your space.

 With all the impetuousness and confidence of youth, Pasquale Natuzzi rapidly expanded his business, moving the production of Natuzzi leather furniture to Matera.
 But the new factory – Natuzzi Salotti Srl (founded in 1972) – was hit by misfortune when a fire destroyed the plant.
 However Pasquale Natuzzi was not to be defeated: the new corporate headquarters were moved to Bari, where they remain to this day.